turbaevsky/indicators/doc/PI_DB_TS.md

 these systems was already better than what PSAs assumed.
-Therefore, the goals set by individual stations for 2000 were based on past performance, modified, perhaps, by predictable effects of increased online maintenance or other factors.
+Therefore, the goals set by individual stations for 2000 were based on past performance, modified, perhaps, by predictable effects of increased on-line maintenance or other factors.

 _The Performance Indicator Programme has been in place for many years and the original ten indicators included thermal performance and